andy-hanson/noze/doc/implementation.md

 When we create a `StructInst`, we also make a copy of the `StructDecl`'s body, with its type parameters replaced with the type arguments.

-Each `StructDecl` contains a list of all insts -- this means that a given `StructInst` is created only once.
+Each `StructDecl` contains a list of all instantiations -- this means that a given `StructInst` is created only once.
 Then two `StructInst`s are equal iff their pointers are equal.

 `FunDecl` / `FunInst` and `SpecDecl` / `SpecInst` work the same way.

-Since noze supoprts circular dependencies *within* a module, type-checking a module must take a few steps:
+Since noze supports circular dependencies *within* a module, type-checking a module must take a few steps:

 * First, we *create* all `StructDecl`s and `StructAlias`es, without filling in their bodies.
 * Then, we create a dict of all structs (and aliases) in the current module.